-FSANZ received an application on 14 February 2003, from Genencor International to amend Standard 1.3.3 - Processing Aids - of the Australia New Zealand Food Standards Code (the Code) to approve the use of a new enzyme, lysophospholipase (EC number 3.1.1.5).
-The application is being progressed as a Group 3 (cost-recovered) application.
+FSANZ received an Application on 14 February 2003, from Genencor International to amend Standard 1.3.3 - Processing Aids - of the Australia New Zealand Food Standards Code (the Code) to approve the use of a new enzyme, lysophospholipase (EC number 3.1.1.5).
+The Application is being progressed as a Group 3 (cost-recovered) application.

 Lysophospholipase is sourced from Aspergillus niger which is the source organism for a number of approved enzymes within the Code.
+The enzyme is not sourced from a genetically modified organism.